 — 238 EAST 116 STREET · Manhattan“Pros: Quiet neighbors, newish appliances Cons: Super and management are slow to respond.
 It takes forever to get anything fixed.”

-The worst-rated buildings are 238 EAST 116 STREET, 238 E 116TH ST, and —.
+The lowest-rated buildings in 238 EAST 116 LLC's portfolio are 238 EAST 116 STREET, 238 E 116TH ST, and —.

 This landlord owns or manages 2 buildings across New York City.
 The portfolio sits below average on compliance for the city.